-When generating C code with futhark opencl (which is likely the common case), extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.
+When using the OpenCL backend, extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.
 Take care when using these functions.
 In particular, a Futhark context can now be provided with the command queue to use:

 '''

-struct futhark_context futhark_context_new_with_command_queue(struct futhark_context +config cfg, cl_command_queue queue);
+struct futhark_context futhark_context_new_with_command_queue(struct futhark_context config cfg, cl_command_queue queue);

 '''

-As a cl\command\queue specifies an OpenCL device, this is also how manual platform and device selection is possible.
+As a cl_command_queue specifies an OpenCL device, this is also how manual platform and device selection is possible.
 A function is also provided for retrieving the command queue used by some Futhark context: